Entry requirements

 Course content

-Why study MA Creative Writing and Education at Goldsmiths?
+Why study for an MA in Creative Writing and Education at Goldsmiths

-• We have a number of partnerships with high profile creative and educational organisations including First Story, Apples and Snakes, the British Library, Ministry of Stories and the Poetry Society.
-Our students have previously taken part in performances, poetry and writing workshops, drama productions and creative research projects for these institutions as well as getting paid to work in schools, hospitals and charities.
-The course has developed some innovative work placement programmes with First Story and the Ministry of Stories, exclusive to Goldsmiths.
+• You’ll benefit from our many partnerships with high-profile creative and educational organisations including First Story, Apples and Snakes, the British Library, Ministry of Stories, and the Poetry Society.
+Our students have previously taken part in performances, poetry and writing workshops, drama productions, and creative research projects for these institutions, as well as getting paid to work in schools, hospitals, and charities.

 Information for international students